gabriel-laet/api-docs/src/docs/introduction/getting-access/index.md

 # Getting access

-A credential is dedicated to a determined environment, manage carefully to avoid security failures or undesired invoices (eg: because a developer asked a real ride in a test).
+A credential is needed to access either the sandbox or production environments, and are specific for each one.
+Pay attention to avoid security failures or undesired charges (eg: because a developer asked a real ride during a test).

 ## Create credential

-To create a credential, logged into your account, access the desired environment using one option bellow and follow the page instructions.
+To create a credential, log into your account, access the desired environment using one option bellow and follow the page instructions.

  - For Sandbox: [https://staging.loggi.com/contas/haxor/](https://staging.loggi.com/contas/haxor/)
  - For Production: [https://loggi.com/contas/haxor/](https://loggi.com/contas/haxor/)